𝐓𝐡𝐞 𝐂𝐫𝐮𝐜𝐢𝐟𝐢𝐱𝐢𝐨𝐧 𝐇𝐨𝐚𝐱

-Give them according to their deeds, and according to the wickedness of their endeavours: give them after the work of their hands; render to them their desert.
+Give them according to their deeds, and according to the wickedness of their endeavors: give them after the work of their hands; render to them their desert.
 (Psalms 28:4)

-According to [their] deeds, accordingly he will repay, fury to his adversaries, recompence to his enemies; to the islands he will repay recompense.
+According to [their] deeds, accordingly, he will repay, fury to his adversaries, recompense to his enemies; to the islands, he will repay recompense.
 (Isaiah 59:18)

 For many nations and great kings shall serve themselves of them also: and I will recompense them according to their deeds, and according to the works of their own hands.
 (Jeremiah 25:14)